Phoenix616/NamechangeSimulator/README.md

 # NamechangeSimulator
 Bukkit plugin to simulate name changes by changing the username in the Gameprofile that Mojang's AuthLib returns while a player logs in.

 This could be used as a nick system as it stores the fake names after logouts and restarts and includes checks for the availability of such name with Mojang.
-But the main purpose is for testing how other plugins react to namechanges without having to buy/own a lot of acconts (or to have friends).
+But the main purpose is for testing how other plugins react to namechanges without having to buy/own a lot of accounts (or to have friends).

 **Please note that this is an extremely experimental plugin!
 Use at your own risk!**